emerichunter/emerichunter.github.io/_posts/2017-12-11-pgbench-tools-p2.md

 To avoid `autovacuum` in between tests and slowing of performance, a `VACUUM ANALYZE` is performed if no vacuum has been done in last 10 seconds of cleanup phase of the code during the last test.

-It is an approximation of course, but the downside is having to many VACUUM instead of to little.
+It is an approximation of course, but the downside is having too many VACUUM instead of too little.
-It is a sensible argument for anyone careful about regular VACUUMs.
+It is a sensible argument for anyone careful enough about regular VACUUMs.

 ## Conclusion

 Vacuum, reproducibility, serialization and OS/DB statistics turn `pgbench-tools` into an extraordinary wrapper of pgbench.
 It is possible to find relevant scripts for many different use cases according to the type of test, the size of the dataset, the number of clients among other things (remaining a good approximation, of course).

-However this tool has some limitations which we are going to explore in a next - _more practical_ - article with a complete series of test and a context set in the real world with its own constraints.
+However, this tool has some limitations which we are going to explore in a next - _more practical_ - article with a complete series of test and a context set in the real world with its own constraints.
 I will also speak about many other aspects : interpretation of the results, the strategy underneath, and how to reach a (relatively) definitive conclusion.
 I will count the changes, improvements, corrections and new features on this project and they are numerous.